stevegt/grokker/README.md

 larger token limit.
 (Downgrading would require re-chunking and re-embedding all documents in the db to convert them to the smaller chunk size.)

+## What is the `migrate` subcommand?

+The `migrate` subcommand transfers the Grokker database to a new version, updating its structure to ensure compatibility with the latest version of Grokker.
+Depending on the major and minor semantic versioning, migration might be either optional or required.
+In both cases, the subcommand automatically creates a timestamped backup of the grokker db and stores it in the current directory.
+You can safely delete this backup when you no longer need it.

 ## Does the `grok` command conflict with any other common UNIX/Linux commands?